-The "Global Group Profile" window displays when "Global Group Profile" is selected from the "Global Group" menu.
+The Global Group Profile window displays when Global Group Profile is selected from the Global Group menu.

-Set the "Global Group Profile"
+Set the Global Group Profile

-The "Category Profile" displays by default when "Global Group Profile" is selected from the "Global Group" menu.
-This window is used for selecting "Library Categories" that will be "passed" or "blocked" for the "Global Group Profile."
+The Category Profile displays by default when Global Group Profile is selected from the Global Group menu.
+This window is used for selecting library categories that will be passed, warned, always allowed or blocked for the Global Group Profile.

-By default, "Custom Profile" displays in the "Available Filter Levels" pull-down menu, and "Uncategorized Sites" are allowed to pass.
+By default, Custom Profile displays in the Available Filter Levels pull-down menu, and Uncategorized Sites are allowed to pass.